DOFLinx/docs/docs/parameters/11_The_Parameters.md

 This is the key scan code to monitor, shown as KK.
 Codes can be found [here](https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx).

-So for the left shift key KK is A0 (A zero), and right control key KK is A3.
+So, for the left shift key KK is A0 (A zero), and right control key KK is A3.

 ### Xbox Controller